18 May 2016 Joanna Byerley

 Salary Information – It’s a big mistake to include salary information on a CV.
 If a prospective employer wants to know your current salary include this in the covering letter.
 If you include it without being asked, it means that you won’t have any bargaining power if and when it comes to being offered a job.

-As for a selection of the market research roles that we currently have on offer check these new briefs on our Jobs page.
-We got some really exciting senior roles these week so start re-writing this CV …
+As for a selection of the market research roles that we currently have on offer check these new briefs on our Live Jobs page.
+We got some really exciting senior roles this week so start re-writing this CV …